jkyalo-go/pesapal-demo/README.md

 >urllib3

+also included in [requirements.txt](https://github.com/jkyalo-go/pesapal-demo/blob/master/requirements.txt) in the project root directory.

 ## 3. Installation
 Start the installation by installing and creating a virtual environment in your computer along with the listed requirements with `pip install <package-name>`